 Friends?
 Friends are overrated.
 Yes.
 OK.
 They might buy you drinks on your birthday, laugh at the same old stories you always tell, and sometimes be alright to hang out with but, in reality, you definitely don’t need them anywhere nearly as much as you think you do.
 Take going on an adventure with a group of strangers, for example.
 It probably sounds scary, anxiety-inducing, and the opposite of fun.
 However, nothing could be further from the truth.
 And, let me tell you, I speak from experience on this.

 In the first half of 2017, I took the plunge and signed up to climb Mount Toubkal.
 I’d never been to Morocco before, I’d never climbed the highest mountain in North Africa before, and I’d never been on a trip without a friend, family member, or other journalist being present.
+This was my entry into solo travel.
 With Toubkal standing at 4,167 metres high, my main concern before the trip probably should have been around whether or not I could even make it to the summit – what with it being a considerably larger mountain than anything I’d scaled before.
 In reality though, my worries centred on whether I’d be an odd one out; a lone wolf in a sea of pre-existing friendship groups.

 “The thought process goes like this.
 Do I want to go?
 Yes.
 Can I go on these dates?
 Yes.
 Book it.
 Go.”

 I needn’t have worried.
 In fact, I’d encourage anyone sitting on the fence about ‘going it alone’ to get off that fence and get stuck in.
 Here’s some reasons that will hopefully inspire you to (temporarily) ditch your mates for the trip of a lifetime.

 1) You’ll Make New Friends in No Time